 Now moving on to my recipe, few things are as delicious as deep-fried pork belly, when the skin crackles into a glass-like layer of crunchy delight previously reserved solely for the consumption of the holy Seraphim of the Crystalline sphere of the Empyrean!
-My recipe falls solely and completely into the category of heavenly delight, !
+My recipe falls solely and completely into the category of heavenly delight, Citizens!

 First, try and get your hands on an heirloom breed pork belly – I’m particularly fond of both Berkshire (aka kurobota) and Gloucestershire Old Spot breeds due to their delicious meat and high fat content.
 Failing that, please try and at least get a belly cut from a humanely-raised pig – factory-bred pork is a travesty and the animals lives are short, awful and tragic on every level.